 Miss G's mum later told me that since that day Miss G had newfound confidence, started giving everything a try and no longer let her sister push her around.
 She said she was "like a different person" in a good way.

-Creating calm and focus despite Autism
+Creating calm and focus to avoid meltdowns

 Mr. H (8 years) is Autistic, likes for things to go his way, lacked focus, often experiences intense meltdowns and has poor body awareness.

 During our time together I noticed significant positive changes with Mr H. He had a lot fewer meltdowns as he once did and if he was getting close to experiencing one I was usually able to overt the crisis and help him to calm down and feel in control again.
 The activities and the games we played helped him become more focused and present, allowing him to get more out of our sessions.